Frequently Asked Questions

 NAWRB aims for an exceptional relationship with each member business.
 We understand that our members are busy women.

 Who does NAWRB promote my business to?

-NAWRB has direct ties to every major REO outsourcer, servicer, financial institution, and government entity involved in the disposition of REO.
+NAWRB has direct ties to REO outsourcers, servicers, financial institutions, and government entities involved in the disposition and short sale of REO.
 NAWRB regularly uses federal and state initiatives to monitor current usage and advocates for increased utilization of women-owned businesses.
-Many institutions respond with requests for access to our network of member businesses, providing a consistent flow of referrals to our certified members.
-To learn more about the people we have relationships, click here.
+Many institutions respond with requests for access to our network of member businesses, providing a consistent flow of referrals to our members.

 I hear NAWRB talk a lot about federal contracting.
 What exactly does NAWRB do regarding federal contracts?

 NAWRB is the housing economy's leading resource for women business owners accessing the federal marketplace.
 Visit NAWRB's press section to see our expansive body of literature on topics such as Dodd-Frank financial reform, women-owned business certification, diversity initiatives for disadvantaged businesses, and REO disposition management.

 NAWRB pursues federal contracts as an association with the intent to distribute assets in a wide market area strictly using a women-owned business network.
 NAWRB does not bid on contracts or write proposals for individual members, although we do connect interested members to local, state, and federal opportunities as well as teaming partners.

 What are the differences between NAWRB and other associations?